WordPress/gutenberg/docs/getting-started/devenv/guide-to-using-wp-env.md

 The [@wordpress/env](https://www.npmjs.com/package/@wordpress/env) package (`wp-env`) lets you set up a local WordPress environment (site) for building and testing plugins and themes, without any additional configuration.

+Before following this guide, install [Node.js development tools](/docs/getting-started/devenv#install-node-js-development-tools) if you have not already done so.

 ## Quick start

-If you have not already installed [Node.js development tools](/docs/getting-started/devenv#install-node-js-development-tools), do so now.

 1. Download, install, and start [Docker Desktop](https://www.docker.com/products/docker-desktop) following the instructions for your operating system.
-2. Run `npm -g install @wordpress/env` in the terminal to install `wp-env`.
+2. Run `npm -g install @wordpress/env` in the terminal to install `wp-env` globally.
 3. In the terminal, navigate to an existing plugin directory, theme directory, or a new working directory.
 4. Run `wp-env start` in the terminal to start the local WordPress environment.
-5. Navigate to `http://localhost:8888/wp-admin/` and log into the WordPress dashboard using username `admin` and password `password`.
+5. After the script runs, navigate to `http://localhost:8888/wp-admin/` and log into the WordPress dashboard using username `admin` and password `password`.

 ## Set up Docker Desktop